 Hammer drills are popular in medium-difficulty tasks.
 They can be used for light concrete drilling, but they probably lack the power required for construction work.
 A good speed rating for a hammer drill is around 3,000 RPM.

 Depending on who you ask, manufacturers, retailers, or professionals, there are more ways to categorize cordless drills.
 Another popular way to sort them is by application or the type of job they’re suited for.

 As such, you may run into general-use, light-duty, or heavy-duty designations for some cordless drills.
-With this type of classification, multiple features are taken into account such as: chuck size, battery power, hammering properties, and so on.
+With this type of classification, multiple features are taken into account, such as chuck size, battery power, hammering properties, etc.

 It’s not always the case, but brands tend to matter a lot when discussing power tools of any kind.
 For example, Bosch, Makita, Black+Decker, DeWalt, Milwaukee – these are some of the most recognizable manufacturers of power tools.